i16n/projects/README.md

 - CI/CD (specifically Continuous Integration with Gitlab Runners)

 ## What I'm currently reading
-I just finished my favorite book probably ever: _Gödel, Escher, Bach_, and am now working through _The Algorithm Design Manual, 2nd edition_,
+I just finished my favorite book probably ever: _Gödel, Escher, Bach_.
-I don't usually read novels, but am about 3/4 of the way through Anna Karenina (Peaver and Volokhonsky translation) and am loving it.
-I can't put it down!
+I don't usually read novels, but just finished _Anna Karenina_ (Peaver and Volokhonsky translation) I loved it.
+I think I liked it more than _Crime and Punishment_!
 After this I plan to work through one of my math/theoretical CS textbooks.
 Not sure which one yet.
-Maybe _Introduction to the Theory of Computation_.
+Maybe _Introduction to the Theory of Computation_, or maybe the Wizard book.

 <!---
 ramencover/ramencover is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.